mongodb/docs/source/includes/fact-platform-s390x.rst

      - |checkmark|
      - |checkmark|
    * - SLES 11
-     - MongoDB 3.6 is no longer supported on this platform.
+     - :abbr:`MongoDB 3.6 is no longer supported on this platform.
+(EOL'd as of 3.6.4)`
      - |checkmark|
    * - SLES 12
      - |checkmark|